Man arrested at 'extremist Muslim' New Mexico compound was training kids to commit school shootings: documents

 The father of a missing 3-year-old who was arrested at a New Mexico compound linked to "extremist Muslims" last week was training children to commit school shootings, court documents filed on Wednesday revealed.

 Prosecutors allege Siraj Ibn Wahhaj, 39, was conducting weapons training on the compound, where 11 children were found hungry and living in squalor.
-They asked Wahhaj be held without bail.
+They asked Wahhaj, who appeared in court on Wednesday, be held without bail.

 Authorities raided the compound on Friday after a monthslong search investigating the disappearance of Abdul-ghani Wahhaj, a boy with severe medical issues who went missing from Georgia in December.